Our opinion is that it is too early to sell our shares. We're a long term investment. But your situation or desires

 Any shares that you've earned or purchased and that have been transferred to the transfer agent may be sold.
 Click here to learn about transferring your earned shares.

 - Contact your stock broker and instruct them to transfer your shares from the transfer agent (Issuer Direct).
 Only certain brokerages accept "penny stocks" - generally that's stocks priced less than $1.
 Many brokers charge a fee for this service.

-- If you don't have a stock broker, TD Ameritrade has been accepting transfers of iConsumer stock (RWRDP).
+- If you don't have a stock broker, TD Ameritrade and Fidelity have been accepting transfers of iConsumer stock (RWRDP).
 Here is a very helpful page on the Ameritrade site.
 And here's the form you'll fill out for Ameritrade.
 Here's the form for Fidelity.
 You may also need an "origin" document.
 Basically, how got your shares.
 That's usually your subscription agreement.
 For purchased shares, you get that from FundAmerica.
 For earned shares, that the My Stats Page / Transferred Shares.
 Sometimes, that's usually our offering circular, which is on the SEC site.
 There are actually several versions of that document, so if there's a problem, just visit our site for a listing.
 You will also need your Issuer Direct account number (see item 4 below).

 - TD Ameritrade and Fidelity are generally self-service brokers, but they do have store front locations around the U.S. If you own several thousands of iConsumer shares, and want more personalized (but probably more expensive) attention we have identified several boutique brokerage firms that will work with you to transfer and sell your iConsumer shares.
 Just contact us.